Ways to Live Longer

 Fortunately, these days it’s easier than ever to quit smoking due to the NRTs available – the most effective of which has proven to be vape devices, which have already helped millions of people stub out their cigarettes for good.

-Vapes deliver the nicotine you’re used to – just without any of the health-destroying tar or carbon monoxide that comes with combustible tobacco products and with literally hundreds of delicious flavours to choose from, there’s something to suit every palate.
+Vapes still deliver the nicotine you’re used to – just without any of the health-destroying tar or carbon monoxide that comes with combustible tobacco products.
+And with literally hundreds of delicious flavours to choose from, there’s something to suit every palate.

 What’s more, vaping is far less expensive than smoking with literally thousands saved every year for those who smoke heavily.